 Jane M. Grant-Kels MD, FAAD

-Dr. Grant-Kels received a BA degree from Smith College, Northhampton, Massachusetts, and Dartmouth Medical School, Hanover, New Hampshire, and her medical degree from Cornell University Medical College in New York.
+Dr. Grant-Kels received her medical degree from Cornell University Medical College in New York.
 She trained in pediatrics and dermatology at the New York Hospital of Cornell Medical Center.
-She then completed a dermatopathology fellowship at NYU under the direction of A. Bernard Ackerman.
+She then completed a dermatopathology fellowship at New York University Medical Center.

 Disclosures